PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 This experience includes both sell- and buy-side of the investing.

 Most of them choose to wet their feet in the writing field because they have better sources and contacts with the right people in the industry.
 These people help them come up with the article ideas.
-Also, they have better skills to translate financial news than those with no finance background.
+Also, they have better skills in translating financial news than those with no finance background.

 Certainly, an individual with no prior experience will find it a little difficult to become a successful financial writer.
 Yet many of them do become successful high-earners in this field.

 The two most important things a non-experienced financial writer must do are:

 - Conduct interviews with experts and other professionals in the industry